neopragma/ruby-galaxy/README.md

 ```

 You might notice that the commands _rackup_ and _rake_ work just fine in the development environment without using bundler.
 This is one of the reasons to exercise the CI service as early as possible in the development process.
 Those commands will not work properly when the build runs under Travis CI.
 Bundler is handling all the dependencies, so we have to run these commands _via_ bundler.
 We can get away with it on our dev box because we have things installed and configured above and beyond the bare minimum requirements for the app.
 Travis CI does not.
 It creates and provisions the Ubuntu instance on the fly, based on what we specify in the .travis.yml file.

+You might also notice the _bundle exec rackup_ command in the .travis.yml file is not idempotent.
+Why?
+It's because Travis CI will create the Ubuntu instance on the fly to run the build.
+It will not use a pre-existing instance that might already have a server active.

 There are a couple more tweaks to make to the .travis.yml file.
 We stated in the introduction that our team uses trunk-based development as a standard work flow.
 However, that doesn't mean there are never any other branches.
 Short-lived branches for experimentation, and possibly sometimes to deal with production issues, may exist from time to time.
 We don't want Travis CI to start a build every time someone commits to one of those short-lived branches.
 So, we'll add a _branches_ section to the .travis.yml file: